wispdevon/wifiqr/README.md

 - [ ] Windows

 TODO:
+- [ ] Add support for WEP/WPA/Open, currently only WPA is supported
 - [ ] Linux support
 - [ ] Support for macOS airport
 - [ ] Implement a cool curl script to do exactly this without install